 Achievements in the Field of Healthcare

 A decrease in death rates is considered one of the major achievements that came India’s way in this sector.
 While life expectancy was around 37 years in 1951, it almost doubled to 65 years by 2011.
-By 2015, it was estimated to have increased to 68 years.
-Similar improvement was noticed in maternal mortality rate also.
-India’s maternal mortality rate also declined from 212 deaths per 100,000 live births in 2007 to 167 deaths in 2013 (Unicef data).
+In 2022, it was increased to 70.19 years.
+Similar improvement was noticed in the maternal mortality rate also.
+India’s maternal mortality rate also declined from 212 deaths per 100,000 live births in 2007 to 103 deaths in 2017-19, as per a report by The Hindu.

-After a long-drawn struggle, India has finally been declared a polio-free country since 2014.
-The Swachh Bharat Abhiyan has provided impetus to stop open defecation and prevent spread of communicable diseases.
-Mortality in children under five years (per thousand live births) came down to 39.4 in 2017 from 126 in 1990.
-Government’s efforts yielded further result as the number of tuberculosis and HIV cases are also witnessing a declining trend (211 per 100,000 in 2016) as per WHO.
+After a long-drawn struggle, India has been finally declared a polio-free country in 2014.
+The Swachh Bharat Abhiyan has provided an impetus to stop open defecation and prevent the spread of communicable diseases.
+Mortality in children under five years (per thousand live births) came down to 34 in 2019 from 126 in 1990.
+The government’s efforts yielded further results as the number of tuberculosis and HIV cases are also witnessing a declining trend (211 per 100,000 in 2016) as per WHO.
 Moreover, India has pledged to eradicate TB by 2025.
-The public health spending (about 3.89% of the GDP in 2015) is still low, but the government has launched a series of ambitious initiatives including ‘Healthcare for all by 2020′ and distribution of free medicines to the people falling under lowest-income group.
-In 2018, the Central Government also launched Ayushman Bharat Scheme which is a centrally funded health insurance scheme covering around 40% of the country’s population.
+The expenditure on public health has increased from ₹2.73 Lakh crore in 2019-20 to ₹4.72 Lakh crore in 2021-22.
+In 2018, the Central Government also launched the Ayushman Bharat Scheme which is a centrally funded health insurance scheme covering around 40% of the country’s population.
+Till now, it has issued over 12.5 crore Ayushman cards, and 1.23 crore people have availed its benefit.

 India is also aggressively pursuing both nuclear and missile programmes.
 That has simultaneously augmented the country’s defence strength as well.
 BrahMos inducted into the defence system is the world’s fastest cruise missile that has been jointly developed by India and Russia.
 After more than six decades of independence, India has now come closer to being an independent force to reckon with in the field of nuclear and missile technology.